 The most infamous symptom associated with menopause quite often has the most damaging effects.

 Hot flashes cause women to suffer from insomnia and wake up in a pool of sweat.
-This is not only uncomfortable in the moment but leads to problems throughout the day caused by a lack of quality rest.
+This is not only uncomfortable but leads to problems throughout the day caused by a lack of quality rest.

-If you or a loved one are dealing with menopause night sweats, you probably want to know why it seems that those awful hot flashes are worse at night.
+If you or a loved one are dealing with menopausal night sweats, you probably want to know why it seems that those awful hot flashes are worse at night.

 At night, which sometimes results in much more severe hot flashes that can leave clothes and bedding soaked.